acdh-oeaw/transkribus2arche/README.rst

 trans2arche
 ============

-Utilty functions to work with TEI Documents
+Scripts and utitlity functions to ingest Transkribus Data into ARCHE